 - Clean, tidy up, and make attractive all rooms and furnishings, floors, walls, and ceilings.
 It’s especially important that the bathroom and kitchen are spotless.
 Also make sure hallways are clear.

 - Organise and make free from clutter all closets, cupboards, and surfaces.
 Box up all but a few knick knacks and family photos, they can distract the potential buyers (use those plastic boxes such as the ones from Kmart, then you can easily identify the contents).
 Specialists can get you started if you’re not sure where to start.
-Contact someone like Nerin from Positively Sorted.
+Contact someone like Woody from A Good Sort.

 - Make sure that the basic appliances and fixtures work, fix leaky taps and frayed cords.